unixpickle/GifPro/README.md

 The `addImageFrame:` method takes an instance of `ANGifImageFrame`, a basic class for enclosing images.
 The class itself can be instantiated using the `initWithPixelSource:colorTable:delayTime:` method.
 As of November 4th, 2011, the best color table to use is `ANCutColorTable`.

-The `ANGifImageFramePixelSource` protocol is essential to the use of ANGif.
+The `ANGifImageFramePixelSource` protocol is essential to the functionality of ANGif.
 It is suggested that you make a class that wraps a native image class such as `NSBitmapImageRep`, and implements all of the required methods.

 The GifPro Project
 ==================